 Brownie points to the frustrated hostage negotiator who definitely needs to look up the word “advice.”
 A nice callback to The Princess Bride, if you ask me.

 Despite how hilariously well-written Jake “naive little frog” Peralta and Doug Judy’s storyline was, the rest of the episode lacked brilliance in comparison.
 The remaining two storylines were obvious and under-used.
 Understandable, since they couldn’t overshadow Doug Judy’s storyline, but they could’ve been a little bit more cleverly written.

 On one hand, Amy and Gina team up with self-dubbed Chef Charles to help him with his new food truck, which Amy had invested in.
 Seriously, thanks for the reminder because I’d honestly forgotten they’d even had a fight about that.
-And as hilarious as it was to see Boyle’s “crazy nana” side appear, rivalling even Amy’s craziest of moments, the storyline was under-explored.
+And as hilarious as it was to see Boyle’s “crazy nana” side appear, rivaling even Amy’s craziest of moments, the storyline was under-explored.
 I was on board with a Nine-Nine take on Kitchen Nightmares, but it would’ve worked much better if we had seen more of it or different sides to it.
 Regardless, props to Joe Lo Truglio for his insane performance.
 I bought it.

 — Brooklyn Nine-Nine (@Brooklyn99FOX) March 26, 2018